pepesync/dev-docs/docs/use-mainnet/info-contracts.md

   </TabItem>
   <TabItem value="Testnet" label="Testnet">

-You can find faucets for these tokens by going to the [Linea faucet](https://faucet.goerli.linea.build/), connecting your MetaMask wallet, and switching to the Linea network.
+You can find faucets for these tokens by going to the [PepeSync faucet](https://faucet.goerli.linea.build/), connecting your MetaMask wallet, and switching to the PepeSync network.

-If you want to drip Goerli ETH directly to Linea, you can use the [Infura Linea faucet](https://infura.io/faucet/linea)
+If you want to drip Goerli ETH directly to PepeSync, you can use the [Infura PepeSync faucet](https://infura.io/faucet/linea)

 <table>
   <tbody>